betterscientificsoftware/bssw-tutorial-sc20/index.md

 * **[Exercise 7b: Refactoring Part 1](handson-m07b-refactoring1.md).**  You'll perform a small, well-defined refactoring exercise
 * **[Exercise 7c: Refactoring Part 2](handson-m07c-refactoring2.md).**  You'll perform a a more open-ended refactoring exercise
 * **[Exercise 8: Continuous Integration](handson-m08-continuous-integration.md).** You'll establish a simple continuous integration workflow and then refine it, adding code coverage assessment
 ---
+## Supplementary Materials

+We gave a [full-day version of this tutorial](https://extremecomputingtraining.anl.gov/agenda-2020/#Track-7) for the [Argonne Extreme Scale Training Program](https://extremecomputingtraining.anl.gov/) (ATPESC) in August 2020.
+The presentations slides are available at <https://doi.org/10.6084/m9.figshare.12719834>.
+If you want to delve a little deeper into some of the topics we're covering, consider checking out these resources.
+We want to particularly draw attention to Module 09 Reproducibility, which we were able to spend 45 minutes on, rather than 15 minutes today.
+Eventually, they will post recordings of all of the sessions.
+If you'd like us to notify you when the videos are published, please email us at <bssw-tutorial@lists.mcs.anl.gov>.
+---
 ## Resources from Presentations
 *These are the links included in the tutorial presentations, included here for easier access*